Robert Perkinson

-Robert Perkinson is an American historian and Professor of American Studies at the University of Hawai‘i at Mānoa.
+Robert Perkinson is an American historian and Associate Professor of American Studies at the University of Hawaiʻi at Mānoa.
 He is the author of Texas Tough: The Rise of a Prison Empire (2010) which received the 2011 PEN/John Kenneth Galbraith Award.

-Education and Academic Career
+Education and academic career

 Perkinson attended Jackson Hole High School in Jackson, Wyoming and graduated with honors in 1987.
-Between 1985-86, he participated in International Student Exchange at the Colegio Concepcion in Concepcion, Chile.
-At the University of Colorado at Boulder, Perkinson received his B.A. with honors in History, with a minor in Ethnic Studies in 1994.
-He attended Yale University and earned his M.A. and Ph.D. in American Studies, where he also co-founded the Student Legal Action Movement.
+Between 1985 and 1986, he participated in International Student Exchange at the Colegio Concepcion in Concepcion, Chile.
+At the University of Colorado at Boulder, Perkinson received his Bachelor of Arts with honors in History, with a minor in Ethnic Studies in 1994.
+He attended Yale University and earned his Master of Arts and Ph.D. in American Studies, where he also co-founded the Student Legal Action Movement.
 His dissertation is titled The Birth of the Texas Prison Empire, 1865-1915.
 He also served as a political columnist for the Boulder Weekly and editorial assistant for Critical Asian Studies in Boulder, Colorado.

-Perkinson joined the American Studies department at the University of Hawai‘i at Mānoa in 2001.
+Perkinson joined the American Studies department at the University of Hawaiʻi at Mānoa in 2001.
 He teaches graduate and undergraduate courses in areas such as crime and punishment, Southern and Western history, race and class, and American empire.

 His book, Texas Tough, addresses the history of American punishment, race, economy, and politics in the United States, with an emphasis on Texas—the most locked down state in the United States.
 The book was reviewed in many publications including The New York Times, The New Republic, Columbia Journalism Review, and Boston Globe.

-In 2014, he was involved with the State of Hawai‘i's and the University of Hawai‘i at Mānoa’s efforts to host the Obama Presidential Center in Honolulu.
+In 2014, he was involved with the State of Hawai‘i's and the University of Hawaiʻi at Mānoa’s efforts to host the Obama Presidential Center in Honolulu.